jurgob/horese-koa/README.md

 ##future expansion

+- do build command horese-koa-build
+- if user have webpack in his dir, use that config
+- if user have public in his dir, use that dir for static asset
+- add some basig conf to the server (change static dir, change entrypoing, multi entrypoint, change )
- write some examples adding
+- write some examples adding some api management with koa
- if user have webpack.